Hook Architecture — Exit Codes and Enforcement

 }

-This fires only on Bash calls where the command starts with git.
+The hook fires on every Bash call but exits 0 instantly unless the command matches.
 Useful for enforcing branch policies, requiring PR descriptions, or blocking force pushes.

 Complete Settings.json Structure